kteich88/ruby_basics/Syllabus.md

 * Projects
     - 1 or 2 projects the user can practice testing on

-## Section: Files and Serialisation
+## Section: Files and Serialization

 * Lesson: Files basics
     - The basics of using files